 Welcome to the home of writer, Juliet Johnson!

 Johnson published her first non-fiction book in 2010 – Pintapalooza – a how-to on the then emerging social media network, Pinterest.
-Since 2013 she has written a monthly home profile for Jacksonville Magazine, and in the Spring of 2017, she will release her first novel in the contemporary fiction genre, The Burden of Gratitude.
-Stay tuned!
+Since 2013 she has written a monthly home profile for Jacksonville Magazine, and in the Summer of 2017, she will release her first novel in the contemporary fiction genre, The Burden of Gratitude.

 Novels and Short Stories

-My website designs are user-focused, up fast, and fully responsive.
-Each website is the right foundation for a top SEO and lead generation campaign.
-My sites tend towards lively and colorful.
-When we have collaborated well, the site is are a full 2-dimensional experience of you and your brand.
+Without being paid to do so, Jacksonville Business Journal awarded one of my clientsites the Best Lead Gnerating Website of 2015.
+All of my sites are user-focused, up fast, and fully responsive.
+Each website is built for SEO and lead generation.
+When we have collaborated well, your website is the 2-dimensional experience of you and your brand.

 Social Media Marketing